topcoder-platform/topcoder-react-utils/docs/server.md

   it is not async in NodeJS.
 - **`beforeRender`** &mdash; *Function* &mdash; Optional.
 The hook to be executed right before the generation of HTML template of the page.
-If given, it should return a promise that resolves to an object with the following fields (all are optional):
+If given, it will receive the HTTP request as its only argument, and it should return a promise that resolves to an object with the following fields (all are optional):
   - **`config`** &mdash; *Object* &mdash; Config object to inject into the